sigstore/timestamp-authority/docs/tsa-policy.md

 - The TSA's practice statement shall identify the obligations of all external organizations supporting the TSA services including the applicable policies and practices.

+- The TSA may make available to subscribers and relying parties its practice statement, and other relevant documentation, as necessary, to assess conformance to the time-stamp policy.

+  NOTE 2: The TSA is not generally required to make all the details of its practices public.

 - Maintainers of the TSA shall have final authority for approving the TSA practice statement and ensuring that the practices are properly implemented.